 - Referrals to peers and consultants

-- Participating in Network conference calls and in-person meetings
+- Facilitating Network conference calls and in-person meetings

-- Participating in the annual Reengagement Plus!
+- Collaborating with city leaders to create the annual Reengagement Plus!
 Convening

 Network participants come from reengagement program sponsors or host agencies including city departments, school districts, nonprofit organizations and community colleges.